googleforgames/open-match2/docs/DEVELOPMENT.md

 * After verifying that the build works with the latest dependencies, commit any changes to `go.mod` to the repo.

 ## Deploy
-The `deploy` directory contains a sample `service.yaml` file you can edit to deploy an `om-core` service to Cloud Run in Google Cloud.
+The `deploy` directory contains sample `service.yaml` and `cloudbuild.yaml` files, either of which you can edit to deploy an `om-core` service to Cloud Run in Google Cloud.
+Typically the `service.yaml` is easier to adapt to manually deploying via command line, and `cloudbuild.yaml` is easier to adapt to a continuous build system, although feel free to use them as you see fit.

-This file should be populated with the following:
+You should populate the following:
 * Your [VPC network](https://cloud.google.com/vpc/docs/overview).
 Unless your company has turned on the `constraints/compute.skipDefaultNetworkCreation` org policy, your Google Cloud project will have a VPC created already, named `default`.
 * Your Service Account created for `om-core`.
 The `deploy/cloudrun-sa.iam` file lists all the roles the service account will need.
 * Your Redis instance IP address(es, OM supports configuring reads and writes to go to a master/replica respectively if you wish) that can be reached from Cloud Run.
 We test against Cloud Memorystore for Redis using the configuration detailed in [this guide](https://cloud.google.com/memorystore/docs/redis/connect-redis-instance-cloud-run).